-- (a) Confidential personnel information concerning staff and volunteers of the Office. - The identities of custody personnel involved in major incidents may only be released to the media pursuant to consent of the involved personnel or upon a request processed in accordance with the Public Records Act. - (b) Criminal history information. - (c) Information that would tend to endanger the safety of any individual or jeopardize the successful completion of any ongoing investigation. - (d) Information pertaining to pending litigation involving this office. - (e) Information obtained in confidence.
+- (a) Confidential personnel information concerning staff and volunteers of the Office. - 1.
+The identities of custody personnel involved in major incidents may only be released to the media pursuant to consent of the involved personnel or upon a request processed in accordance with the Public Records Act. - (b) Criminal history information. - (c) Information that would tend to endanger the safety of any individual or jeopardize the successful completion of any ongoing investigation. - (d) Information pertaining to pending litigation involving this office. - (e) Information obtained in confidence. - (f) Any information that is otherwise privileged or restricted under state or federal law.